avirupmandal/avirupmandal.github.io/_pages/hobbies.md

 ======
 I take a keen interest in astrophysics specially in Relativistic Physics.
 You can call me a self-taught ameture astrophysicist.
 Some of the books that I have read (*Warning: may not understand them fully or possibly misunderstood some concepts*) are as follows.

-*One, Two, Three...Infinity, The Road to Reality, A Brief History of Time, Relativity: Special, General, and Cosmological, Gravitation and cosmology: principles and applications of the general theory of relativity, Mathematical Theory of Black Hole and a few more.*
+*One, Two, Three...Infinity, The Road to Reality, A Brief History of Time, Relativity: Special, General, and Cosmological, Gravitation and cosmology: principles and applications of the general theory of relativity, The Mathematical Theory of Black Holes and a few more.*